billgeek/nova-custom-3dprinter/Build Instructions/02 ASSEMBLY.md

 - Attach the entire X and Y axis assemblies to the rest of the printer frame using 4 x M5x45mm bolts.
 - Complete the attaching of the YAxisCover.stl bottom screw into the side of the 2040 extrusion from the uprights.

+## Final Touches
+- Install your heated bed to the build platform using the tapered M4 screws, springs and levelling knobs of your choice.
+(You can either purchase some or find some available on Thingiverse)

 Congratulations, you have completed the build!
 Up next is the Electronics.